granzb11/aws-lambda/README.md

 <br>

-Serverless allows you to fully remove/delete the service you have built.
-By doing so, we run into a few problems.
+Typically when removing/deleting a service from AWS, a few problems arise.

 We will need to clean up the following:
 1. Function